A multimeter is a tool that makes life easier when testing electronics or wiring in a vehicle.

-Using Resistance is not used a lot in automotive repair but is still used in certain cases.
+Measuring resistance is not used a lot in automotive repair but is still used in certain cases.

-For example some fuel pumps can be tested for Resistance to see if it is good or bad.
+For example, some fuel pumps can be tested for resistance to see if it is good or bad.

 So what are some good multimeters for automotive repair?

-Here are some of our favorites.
-As always be sure to read the reviews on Amazon or elsewhere to be sure it is a good fit for you.
+As always, be sure to read the reviews on Amazon or elsewhere to be sure a unit is a good fit for you.